 WEEK 6 (Mar.
-6) Test 1 on the content of HWK 1.
+6) HWK 1 due.

 The Nature of Democracy

 No matter how we decide to elect the President we would agree that any democratic method of choice should have some basic properties.
 For instance, if all voters prefer A over B then B should not win the election when running against A. So, what are the most fundamental principles of democratic choice that we should insist on being preserved and which methods of voting have these properties?
 Arrow's Theorem answers these questions.
 Many consider Arrow's finding to be the most important result of political science.